 These Gluten-Free Vegan Strawberry Pancakes are fluffy, sweet, and studded with fresh strawberries!
 Not only are they quick and easy, they also freeze beautifully, making them perfect for meal prep.

 When you can make pancakes that are gluten-free, vegan, and ridiculously light and fluffy, you know you have a winner.
-While my classic vegan pancakes are a staple in my household, I wanted to add some fresh flavour to the mix, and that’s how these gluten-free vegan strawberry pancakes were born.
+While my classic Vegan Pancakes are a staple in my household, I wanted to add some fresh flavour to the mix, and that’s how these gluten-free vegan strawberry pancakes were born.

 Every bite is loaded with chopped ripe strawberries, which lends these pancakes natural sweetness and bright berry flavour.

 But taste and texture aren’t the only reason to make these pancakes!
-They’re also a healthy, satisfying breakfast.
+They’re also a hearty, satisfying breakfast.
 Traditional pancakes don’t have much staying power when it comes to fueling you through the morning, but these pancakes have added protein to give your breakfast an energy boost.
 (To amp up the protein even more, serve your pancakes alongside some tempeh bacon!)

 These pancakes don’t taste all that different from traditional pancakes, but it depends on the type of flour you use.
-For example, if you use oat flour, you’ll find that your pancakes have a slight oat flavour to them.
+For example, if you use oat flour, you’ll find that your pancakes have a slight oat flavor to them.

 Notes on Ingredients